lueschem/lueschem.github.io/_posts/2020-10-30-Beyond-the-Raspberry-Pi.md

 It makes use of [Mender](https://mender.io/) for robust A/B based updates.
 While running the OS from the A partition you can stream a new OS version onto the B partition.
 Once this is done the device gets rebooted and will start from the B partition.
-If the B partition boots properly, then you are fine and you just got rid of all the upgrade history.
+If the B partition boots properly, then you are fine, and you just got rid of all the upgrade history.
 If something goes wrong, then the system will reboot again and revert to the A partition.

 Configurations that shall be sticky can be backed up to the data partition and get restored from there.
 Mender supports this